leiterboss/hybrid-planetology/README.md

 hybrid-cartography
 ==================

-Terrain and biome model framework for future games
+Terrain and biome model library for future simulation games